raaaimund/raaaimund.github.io/_posts/2019-05-13-customize-asp-net-core-identity.md

 }
 ```

+## override scaffolded Identity Razor Pages

 After that we can override the Identity Razor Pages for managing just the username and the password.
 In Visual Studio 2019 you can use the [*New Scaffolded Item...*][5]{:target="_blank"} option to generate the code for the Razor Pages.
 For the source code see their [AspNetCore GitHub repository][6]{:target="_blank"}.

 *Right click on your project -> Add -> New Scaffolded Item...*

 In this example we customize the page *Account/Manage/Index*.
+Now you just have to modify the generated code to use your custom user model and remove all additional functionality you do not need anymore.

 */Account/Manage/_ManageNav.cshtml*